 - Verdict

 Founded in 1948, SMEG is an Italian company that specializes in high-end, retro-themed kitchen appliances.
 To be honest, I thought the manufacturer just produced beautiful and expensive fridges and stoves.
-But as it turns out, SMEG has diversified into smaller appliances like toasters, blenders and now, coffee machines.
+But as it turns out, SMEG has diversified into smaller appliances like toasters, blenders and now, coffee makers, coffee grinders and fully automatic coffee machines.

 There’s no denying the SMEG coffee maker is a gorgeous piece of eye candy.
 Whether or not you’re a devotee of 1950s-style aesthetics, this coffee maker is undeniably beautiful.
 Featuring mid century curves and a glossy finish, the SMEG oozes retro-futuristic cool, and obvious attention to detail has gone into the coffee maker’s design.